replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 - Verify that the version of Kubernetes running in the cluster supports both the current CSI provisioner and the new provisioner that you want to use.
 Running incompatible versions causes an error during data migration.

 - Ensure that your cluster has adequate hardware resources to run both the current and the new CSI provisioner simultaneously.
-Your cluster must be able to run both provisioners simultaneously because, during the data migration process, the cluster uses twice as much storage capacity as usual due to duplicate volumes.
+Your cluster must be able to run both provisioners simultaneously.
+During the data migration process, the cluster uses twice as much storage capacity as usual due to duplicate volumes.
 So, the Rook dedicated storage device or the OpenEBS volume must have sufficient disk space available to handle this increase.

   After kURL completes the data migration, storage consumption in the cluster returns to normal because the volumes from the previous CSI provisioner are deleted.